During pregnancy, a qualified midwife will:

 - Refer for medical care if signs of a complication develop and remain with the client for support.

-- Provide stabilizing care including neonatal resuscitation if necessary in an emergency while awaiting medical care.
+- Provide stabilizing care including neonatal resuscitation if necessary in an emergency while awaiting advanced medical care.

 After the birth, a qualified midwife will:

 - Monitor the birthing person’s recovery during the first six weeks after birth.